-Recent data-driven controllers have shown promising results for quadcopter stabilization [22], [23], or waypoint tracking flight [24], [25].
+Recent data-driven controllers have shown promising results for quadcopter stabilization [20], [21], or waypoint tracking flight [22], [23].
 As their classic counterparts, learningbased controllers also allow for adaptation to disturbances and model mismatches.
-One possibility to do so consists of learning a model from the data and using the model to adapt the controller [26], [27], [6], [28].
+One possibility to do so consists of learning a model from the data and using the model to adapt the controller [24], [25], [26], [27].
 However, this has the limitation that the models are difficult to carefully identify due to under-actuation of the platform and sensing noise.
-This motivated model-free methods that, like ours, learn an end-to-end adaptive policy [29].
-Meta-learning has also been proposed to augment the performance of the model-based controller for fast online adaptation to wind [7] or suspended payloads [6].
+This motivated model-free methods that, like ours, learn an end-to-end adaptive policy [28].
+Meta-learning has also been proposed to augment the performance of the model-based controller for fast online adaptation to wind [29] or suspended payloads [26].
 These methods achieved impressive results in disturbance rejection.
 However, they are still tailored to a specific platform type, and lack an explicit mechanism for adaptation to drastic changes in the drone's model and actuation.
+They also require relatively expensive real world learning samples.
 Our work aims to fill this gap and create a single control policy capable of flying vehicles with vastly varying physical characteristics and under large disturbances.

 III.
-LEARNING A UNIVERSAL ADAPTIVE DRONE CONTROLLER
+LEARNING AN ADAPTIVE DRONE CONTROLLER

-We learn a universal controller to fly a quadcopter to a target position.
-This controller takes a history of platform states and commands from a platform-independent high level controller as inputs, and outputs individual motor speed.
-Our resulting policy can control quadcopters with very different design and hardware characteristics, and is robust to disturbances unseen at training time, such as swing payloads and malfunctioned motors.
+We learn a single position controller to fly quadcopters to target positions and stay hovering.
+This controller takes a history of platform states and commands from a platformindependent high level controller as inputs, and outputs individual motor speed.
+Our resulting policy can control quadcopters with very different design and hardware characteristics, and is robust to disturbances unseen at training time, such as swing payloads and malfunctioning motors.
 To achieve this, we use RMA [5].
-However, we re-purpose the adaption module, originally used to estimate parameters external to the robot, e.g. friction, to estimate the robot's intrinsic parameters (e.g. its mass, inertia, motor constant, etc.) In the following, we recapitulate the method of RMA for completeness.
+However, we re-purpose the adaption module, originally used to estimate parameters external to the robot, e.g. friction, to estimate the robot's intrinsic parameters (e.g. its mass, inertia, motor constant, etc.).
+In the following, we recapitulate the method of RMA for completeness.
 Our policy consists of a base policy π and an adaptation module φ .
-The base policy π takes the current state $x_t \in \mathbb{R}^{23}$ and an intrinsics vector $z_t \in \mathbb{R}^6$ as input and outputs the target motor speed $a_t \in \mathbb{R}^4$ for all individual motors.
-The intrinsics vector z_t allows the base policy to adapt to variations in drone parameters, payloads, and disturbances such as wind.
-Since we cannot directly measure z_t in the real world, we instead estimate it via the adaptation module φ , which uses the discrepancy between the commanded actions and the measured sensor readings to estimate it online during deployment.
+At time t, the base policy π takes the current state $x_t \in \mathbb{R}^{23}$ and an intrinsics vector $z_t \in \mathbb{R}^6$ as input and outputs the target motor speeds $a_t \in \mathbb{R}^4$ for all individual motors.
+The current state x_t includes the vehicle's position, velocity, rotation matrix, mass-normalized thrust, angular velocity, commanded total thrust and commanded angular velocity.
+The intrinsics vector z_t is a low dimensional encoding of the environment parameters e_t containing drone parameters, payload, etc. It allows the base policy to adapt to variations in drone parameters, payloads, and disturbances such as external force or torque.
+Since we cannot directly measure z_t in the real world, we instead estimate it via the adaptation module φ , which uses the discrepancy between the commanded actions and the measured sensor readings from the latest k steps to estimate it online during deployment.
 More concretely,